Takahashi FS-60Q Review

 · Steep lens curves which make it harder to achieve a really good optical figure

-· Spherochromatism - their spherical aberration (and so effectively optical quality) changes with wavelength: typically fine in the green and blue for imagers, they are poor in the red (and for Mars).
+· Spherochromatism - their spherical aberration (and so effectively optical quality) changes with wavelength: typically fine in the green and blue for imagers, they are poor in the orange and red (and so for Mars).

 At A Glance